· Seasonal guide

 Commercial and farm readers with shared goals

 Small business owners sometimes live next door to the shop they own.
 If surge planning spans both structures, mention both when you call so residential and commercial conversations stay linked.
 Farm properties with long feeders should pair this topic with late spring farm electrical prep because motor starts and distant poles add their own stories to the same storm night.
+Agricultural scope beyond a single panel still routes through agricultural services when the question is bigger than one device at the meter.

 Solar and surge conversations

 If photovoltaic equipment is on your roadmap, surge and grounding questions belong in the same design pass.
 Kieley Electric partners with Prairie Power Solutions for solar work described on the Prairie Power Solutions page and under solar installations.
 April site visits are often easier before crop rows or dense landscaping limit truck access.
+Inverter locations, disconnect labeling, and service entrance coordination should be decided together—not as three separate projects booked in reverse order.

 What to gather before the first visit